Telstra Tower: History

-In April 1971 the Postmaster General (PMG) at the time commissioned the Commonwealth Department of Housing and Construction to carry out a feasibility study in relation to a tower on Black Mountain accommodating both communication services and facilities for visitors.
+In April 1971, the Postmaster General (PMG) at the time commissioned the Commonwealth Department of Housing and Construction to carry out a feasibility study in relation to a tower on Black Mountain accommodating both communication services and facilities for visitors.
 The tower was to replace the microwave relay station on Red Hill and the television broadcast masts already on Black Mountain.

 Design of the tower was the responsibility of the Department of Housing and Construction, however a conflict arose with the National Capital Development Commission which, at the time, had complete control over planning within the Australian Capital Territory.

 During the approval process of the tower, protests arose on aesthetic and ecological grounds.
 Some people felt that the tower would dominate other aesthetic Canberra structures due to its location above Black Mountain and within a nature reserve.
 There was a brief green ban imposed by the Builders Labourers Federation (under the influence of Jack Mundey) that eventually failed.
-A case was brought before the High Court of Australia arguing that the Federal Government did not have the constitutional power to construct the tower (Johnson v Kent (1975) 132 CLR 164).
+A case was brought before the High Court of Australia arguing that the Federal Government did not have the constitutional power to construct the tower.
 The decision was made in favour of the government and construction was able to commence.

-William Roy, at the time in charge of the Australian Broadcasting Commission’s radio and television transmitters in Canberra, was employed to supervise the installation of technical equipment in the Tower and became its first Principal Technical Officer.
-In 1991 Roy gave an interview to Jana Wendt, where, according to his son, he discussed the existence of a secret surveillance centre within the tower that was part of the surveillance program later revealed to be ECHELON.
-A short excerpt of the interview was aired as a preview of the upcoming report, however before the full interview could air a D-Notice was placed on it, barring it from broadcast.

 Black Mountain Tower was opened on 15 May 1980 by Prime Minister Malcolm Fraser.
 It was officially named Telecom Tower, and when the telecommunications company was rebranded in 1993, became Telstra Tower.

-Prior to the construction of the tower, CTC-TV (now called Southern Cross 10) had its studios located at the top of Black Mountain until new studios were constructed in Watson in 1974.
+Prior to the construction of the tower, CTC-TV (now known as Southern Cross 10) had its studios located at the top of Black Mountain until new studios were constructed in Watson in 1974.
 Also located on the top were two guy-wired masts, one for CTC-TV channel 7 and the other one for the local ABC TV station broadcasting on channel 3.
 These were demolished in 1980 after the tower had opened.

 The Alto Tower Restaurant, a revolving restaurant in the tower, closed on 14 February 2013.

-Ownership of the Tower was transferred to Telstra's InfraCo division in 2021.